crysalead/chaos-orm/docs/models.md

 }
 ```

 In the example above three queries are executed.
 The first one is a `SELECT` on the gallery table with the necessary `JOIN`s to fit the `->has()` condition and return galleries which contain at least an image having the computer tag.
-The images and the tags will then be embedded using two extra queries.
+The images and the tags are then embedded using two additionnal queries.

-> Note: In the example above, all images' tags will be loaded (i.e not only the `'computer'` tag).
-The `->has()` method added the constraint at the gallery level only.
+Note: In the example above, all images and tags are loaded for returned galleries (i.e not only the `'computer'` tag).
+The `->has()` method added a constraint at the gallery level only.

 #### <a name="fetching_methods"></a>Fetching methods

-On the `Query` instance it's also possible to use some different getter to retreive the records, call:
+On `Query` instances it's also possible to use some different getter to fetch records:

 * `->all()`   : to get the full collection.
 * `->first()` : to get the first entity only.